denikom72/my_sample_of_sql_and_orm_queries/README.md

 # my_sample_of_sql_and_orm_queries
-Sample of more or less complex or tricky SQL- and ORM-Qieries which I have to build/write for different projects, with changed terms ( data-sensitivity )
+Sample of more or less complex or tricky SQL- and ORM-Queries which I have to build/write in different projects, with changed terms ( data-sensitivity )